liunaijia/sqlhelper2/README.md

 }
 ```

 Now go have some fun exploring SqlHelper2!
+You can view [how to develop an easy-to-use database access class](https://github.com/liunaijia/sqlhelper2/wiki) for the development background of this project.